-Wastewater collected from the garment industry were greyish in color and had foul odor.
-The pH value of water sample was 8.0 (Table 1), which designated that the water was slightly alkaline.
-The characteristics of the wastewater used during the present study were as follows which were compared with normal water (Table 1).
+Wastewater collected from the garment industry was greyish and had a foul odor.
+The pH value of the water sample was 8.0 (Table 1), which indicated that the water was slightly alkaline.
+The characteristics of the wastewater used during the present study were as follows, which were compared with normal water (Table 1).
 The biological oxygen demand (BOD) and chemical oxygen demand (COD) levels exceeded the limitations established by the Department of Environment, Bangladesh [10].
-The value of BOD of the collected water was 78 mg/L. The value

-of the COD of collected water was 147 mg/L (Table 1).
-Amongst the heavy metals, the and 524 mg/L (Table 1) in collected wastewater.
+The value of the BOD of the collected water was 78 mg/L. The value of the COD of collected water was 147 mg/L (Table 1).
+Amongst the heavy metals, the concentrations of lead (Pb), copper (Cu), sulphates, and nickel (Ni) ranged from 0.61, 0.33, 0.22, and 524 mg/L (Table 1) in the collected wastewater.
 These metals in wastewater surpassed the permissible limit in drinking water [10].